Chan Hahn Best Paper

 Finalists:

-Congratulations on winning this award!
+Congratulations Christian and the team on winning this award!
 What motivated you to conduct this award-winning research?

 What is the most interesting outcome of your awarded AOM paper?